mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 and the processing should be blocked as well.

 Finally `sendToKafka()` method should propagate exception recorded by the callback (if any).
-Complete method is presented below.
+Complete method is presented below for reference.

 ``` scala sendToKafka
 def sendToKafka(config: Map[String, String], topic: String): Unit = {